Skip to main content

 Only two forms of medical assistance in dying are permitted under the Criminal Code:

-• the administering by a medical practitioner or nurse practitioner of a substance to a client at their request that causes their death
+• The administering by a medical practitioner or nurse practitioner of a substance to a client at their request that causes their death.

-• the prescribing or providing by a medical practitioner or a nurse practitioner of a substance to a client at their request, for their self-administration that in doing so causes their own death.
+• The prescribing or providing by a medical practitioner or a nurse practitioner of a substance to a client at their request, for their self-administration that in doing so causes their own death.

-The Criminal Code requires that a client requesting medical assistance in dying is informed of the means that are available to relieve their suffering, including palliative care.
-This supports the client requesting medical assistance in dying to gather information needed to make an informed decision about their health care options.
+The Criminal Code requires that a client requesting MAiD is informed of the means that are available to relieve their suffering, including palliative care.
+This supports the client requesting MAiD to gather information needed to make an informed decision about their health care options.

 Definitions